-Typically you move the choke lever to off once your string trimmer’s engine warms up.
-However, your Ryobi trimmer is acting up running sluggish or dying once you remove the choke.
+Typically you move the choke lever to the off position once your string trimmer’s engine warms up.
+However, your Ryobi trimmer is acting up running sluggish, or dying once you remove the choke.
 The only way it continues to run is if the choke is still on.

 6 Reasons a Ryobi String Trimmer Only Runs With the Choke On